grimmer0125/algorithms-vscode/README.md

 1. reverse a string
 2. judge if a string is the substring of another string
 3. Hanoi tower
-4. use two stacks to implement a queue (pseudo code)
+4. use two stacks to implement a queue (pseudo code), https://leetcode.com/problems/implement-stack-using-queues/

 Some questions in my interviews
 1. time complexity of merge sort